My Story

 Recent Work

-After twenty years of not even owning a camera, I began taking pictures again, casually and with my iPhone 3, just so that I could show friends and family back East the breathtaking landscape I was witnessing as I drove while living in Washington State.
+After twenty years of not even owning a camera, I began retaking pictures, casually and with my iPhone 3, just so that I could share with friends and family back East the breathtaking landscape I was witnessing as I criss-crossed the beautiful country side while living in Washington State.
 The great American highway lives there.
-Driving in my car became a dreamy romance with the road and led me to start playfully taking pictures as I went — it was that or pulling over every fifty yards!!.
-Hence, the beginning of my Drive-By Series.
+Driving my Subaru became a dreamy romance with the road as it led me to start playfully taking pictures as I went, and without stopping, through my windshield and side windows — it was that or pulling over every fifty yards.
+Hence, the beginning of my “Drive-By” Series.

-Presently, in San Francisco, I am rediscovering my age-old love and need for the street, walking and finding new relationships with the city’s quieter neighborhoods and the occasional, unavoidable iconic excursion.
+Presently, in San Francisco, I am rediscovering my long-standing love and need for the street, aimlessly walking in intimate relationship with the city's quieter neighborhoods, but not without the occasional, unavoidable, iconic excursion.

 Early Work

-From 1983 to 1985, I took courses at the International Center of Photography in NYC and graduated from the General Studies Program.
+From 1983 to 1985, I took courses at the International Center of Photography in New York City and graduated from the General Studies Program.
 Shortly after, I purchased a 4x5 Toyo Field Camera and started photographing the streets of Manhattan until 1990.
 You can see a small selection of these early images in the Archives section.

-During these early years, I worked as a C-Print technician for a few different photo labs in NYC, including Frank Tartaro Photo Lab, which might have been the last to make dye transfers.
-From 1990 to 1994, I assisted three exceptional New York architectural photographers: Peter Aaron, Wolfgang Hoyt, and Scott Frances.
+During these early years, I worked as a C-Print technician for several photo labs in New York City, including Frank Tartaro Photo Lab, which may have been one of the last to produce dye transfers.
+I printed all my printed work from my large format camera.
+Nowadays, with the new technology I prefer to farm the work out, when needed.

 Exhibitions: